Housing Accelerator Fund

 4. Economic feasibility study to enhance program

-We will create a Land Enhancement Office to support the development of affordable, supportive, and mixed-income housing on City-owned land.
+We have created a Land Enhancement Office to support the development of affordable, supportive, and mixed-income housing on City-owned land.

-This initiative will focus on making land available to non-profit, supportive, and Indigenous housing providers to create affordable housing.
-Staff and policy framework for the Office are expected to be in place by the end of 2024.
+This initiative focuses on making land available to non-profit, supportive, and Indigenous housing providers to create affordable housing.
+Staff and policy framework for the Office are now in place.

 Pre-development plans and studies will make it easier for partners to redevelop sites suitable for missing middle housing.
-The Office will also identify, acquire, consolidate, and rezone sites for higher-density residential development.
-Pre-development of sites will occur throughout 2025.
+The Office will also identify, consolidate, and rezone sites for higher-density residential development.

 Milestones